 Nduja, pronounced ‘An-du-ra’ or ‘An-du-ya’ depending where you are in Italy, originates from a Calabrian village that one of my Nonnas comes from called Spilinga.
 Spilinga is located in the region of Calabria in the province of Vibo Valentia.
 It is a very small antique village surrounded by Roman aqueducts, many caves, sheep herders, and home to the largest production of nduja.

 Nduja is often called the nutella of the south because of its spreadable consistency and popularity.
-Nduja has become more well known here in recent years as well so we thought we would share with you Nonna Pina’s adapted version.
+It has also become increasingly well known around the world in recent years but is normally a specialty item not found in many grocery stores so we thought we would share with you Nonna Pina’s adapted version.

 Here are the larger ones after a couple of weeks.

 Curing time can range from 4-6 weeks depending on the conditions of your cold cellar.
 If you are unsure, cut one open to ensure they are cured before storing.
 A vacuum sealer ensures an airtight seal and stops them from continuing to dry out.
 Store them in a cold cellar or fridge.